Programming-Simplified-Community/CommunityBot/Docs/EnvironmentSetup.md

 Additionally, you will need to setup the channel and Role IDs the same way.
 Haven't quite looked into pulling these things dynamically through Names instead of IDs.

+# SSL

+For testing, there is an `ssl.sh` file at the project root directory `~/ssl/ssl.sh`.
+With git installed, you can execute this file through `git bash`, aka `right click on the file` --> `open with git bash`.
+If you're on a non-linux system feel free to create a linux or mac safe version of this file.

+The associated projects that leverage SSL should automatically pull these files in